brodkemd/UC-Quantum-Lab/README.md

         display()
         ```
         The circuit will be displayed from both of the above calls.
-- A histogram resprenting the results of the execution of the circuit an arbitrary number of times.
+- A histogram representing the results of the execution of the circuit an arbitrary number of times.
 Must be used after the circuit is measured. (to show more than one just call the `counts` function more than once)
     - **Example**: (in a python file)
         ```python
         # make a circuit